mitchgavan/mitchgavan.github.io/_posts/2021-01-20-taking-care-code-splitting-react.md

 export default App;
 {% endhighlight %}

 Next, we need to handle the possibility of a dynamically loaded file failing to load.
-To do so, lets add an error boundary to our `App` component:
+To do so, lets add an error boundary to our `App` component.
+We'll utilise [react-error-boundary](https://github.com/bvaughn/react-error-boundary#readme) package instead of writing it ourselves.

 {% highlight jsx linenos %}
 import React, { Suspense } from "react";